filed under:

 And no, I don’t mean if you have enough followers.
 I’ve helped some of my students with under 1,000 followers land paid brand deals.

-When brands are looking for Influencers to partner with, they are looking for 3 things:
+When brands are looking for Content Creators to partner with, they are looking for 3 things:

 1. Your parallel